codery12321/ECE270/lab7/README.md

 # Pre-Lab Submission 7:
 ## Step 4: Instantiate structural flip-flops in Verilog [10 points]

 Next, you will simulate a ring counter using Verilog.
 Let's do so in a manner more similar to how you will construct your lab experiment.
 In your lab experiment, you will use two 74HC74 dual-D-type flip-flops.
 Each of these chips contains two flip-flops.
-Each of those flip-flops has an active-low asynchronous reset (also called "clear") and an active-low asynchronous set (also called "preset"). <br />
+Each of those flip-flops has an active-low asynchronous reset (also called "clear") and an active-low asynchronous set (also called "preset").

 Although a Verilog simulator can model any kind of logic, the Verilog simulator is strictly limited to disallow anything not supported by the FPGA we use for the class.
 For reasons we won't go over until lecture 3-E, our simulator will not allow a flip-flop with both a reset and a set.
 (Read ahead to that lecture if you want.)
 Each flip-flop can have either a reset or a set. <br />